List on Bids44 →

 ConditionPrice RangeWhat It Means

-Fair₹6,000 – ₹8,000Visible scratches, minor dents, potential screen burn-in or minor display imperfections, battery health below 80%, fully functional but worn.
+Fair₹6,000 – ₹8,000Visible scratches, minor dents, battery health below 80% (may need replacement), fully functional but shows significant signs of use.

-Note that prices can vary slightly based on the specific storage variant (e.g., 128GB vs. 256GB).
+Note that higher storage variants (e.g., 256GB vs 128GB) can command an additional ₹1,000-₹2,000 within these ranges.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Realme GT 6T in 2026